olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 Welcome to Poseidon !

 Poseidon is a web application which goal is to store and manage information related to fixed income financial products.
-Information related to these products are stored in financial entities : *BidList, CurvePoint, Rating, RuleName and Trade*.
+Information related to these products are stored in financial entities : *Rating, BidList, CurvePoint, RuleName and Trade*.
-The application allow manage the users of the application as well : *User* entity.
+The application allows to manage the users of the application as well (*User* entity).

-It is a Java SpringBoot web application based on the MVC pattern and a REST API.
+On the Backend side, it is a Java SpringBoot web application based on the MVC pattern and a REST API.
 Data are recorded in a MySQL database.
 Maven is used to run the tests, build and package the application.